People who have left the Churches of Christ

 The Grove Concise Dictionary of Music states that the tradition of a capella singing originated with the Pharisees.
 The Pharisees thought that anyone who played an instrument would be breaking the Sabbath ban against work by tuning or carrying their instruments.
 So synagogue worship was limited to a capella singing.

-Since there was only a capella singing in the synagogue, it makes sense that early Jewish converts would sing a capella, because of those same issues of conscience that would limit them from eating unclean meats.
+If it is true that there was only a capella singing in the synagogue, it makes sense that early Jewish converts would sing a capella, because of those same issues of conscience that would limit them from eating unclean meats.

 The Roman Catholic Church sang in unison until it accepted two part and four part harmony in the Middle Ages.
 The use of instruments in worship was introduced about 1000 A.D. probably by a pope who had been an organ maker.
 The use of musical instruments in churches was hotly debated, the Eastern Orthodox Church rejecting it.